hunter-meloche/infra-ebay-scraper/README.md

 Provisions a PostgreSQL RDS instance that is eligible for AWS' free tier.
 This will be where the ebay-scraper Lambda stores its findings.

 ## To-Do
-Automate configuration of RDS instance
+Automate configuration of database and tables

 Automate storage of DB credentials to AWS Secrets Manager